 - Leave off the frosting (they really do taste good alone!)

 - Pumpkin is loaded with Vitamin A, Vitamin K and fiber!
 In fact, ½ of a cup provides about 200% of the daily recommended value of vitamin A. Vitamin A is great for your immune system, eyes and in supporting cell growth.
 (More on vitamin A)

 - Are these cookies healthy because they contain pumpkin?
 In reality, these cookies realllly don’t contain that much pumpkin per individual cookie.
-It equals out to about 1 tsp of pumpkin per cookie.
+It equals out to about 1 teaspoon of pumpkin per cookie.
 So while the pumpkin does help cut down on the amount of fat used in the recipe, unfortunately you’re not getting loads of health benefits from just 1 cookie.
-I guess you’d have to eat the whole batch to get the health benefits of the pumpkin….
-Just kidding!

 More Gluten Free Desserts